 - Government Administration Law

 The master of law program is a manifestation of UAJY commitment to anticipate as well as respond to developments in commerce and trade dynamics both within the country and abroad.
-Business in today’s globalized world has creative and almost insatiable demand for business law experts to provide legal counsel during business transactions that involve a multiplicity of players hailing from different countries having equally varied legal frameworks.
-In conducting the program, UAJY calls up the assistance of legal practitioners, there providing students with first hand knowledge and experience from experts in the field.
+Business in today’s globalized world has a creative and almost insatiable demand for business law experts to provide legal counsel during business transactions that involve a multiplicity of players hailing from different countries having equally varied legal frameworks.
+In conducting the program, UAJY calls up the assistance of legal practitioners, there providing students with first-hand knowledge and experience from experts in the field.